roybplm/St.Sebastian-/README.md

 * **Data Security:** Implement measures to safeguard sensitive information.
 * **Regular Updates:** Regularly update the dashboard to reflect changes in the community.

-By utilizing this dashboard effectively, St. Sebastian Church can better serve its members and strengthen its community..
+By utilizing this dashboard effectively, St. Sebastian Church can better serve its members and strengthen its community.